 Checkatrade is an online and print directory of home experts and tradespeople currently operating solely in the UK.
 Checkatrade is a member of HomeServe Plc Group which has an existing relationship with the Slave Free Alliance.
 We intend to use this connection to build our understanding of how we can further improve our practices, policies and procedures.

 Checkatrade’s Supply Chain and Due Diligence

 Our Supply Chain consists mainly of Suppliers providing software, computing and communication infrastructure services, and marketing services.
 We therefore do not believe our Supply Chain carries a high degree of risk relating to Modern Slavery and Human Trafficking.
 However, our intention is to carry out a deeper review to confirm this conclusion in the coming year.
-Other actions:

 - We are endeavouring to establish and build long-standing relationships with our suppliers and clearly state our expectations of business behaviour to them.

 - We are reviewing our supplier due diligence processes to ensure our suppliers understand their responsibilities under the Modern Slavery Act 2015 and we have updated our Standard Supplier Contracts, so that Suppliers are contractually bound to comply with the requirements of the Modern Slavery Act 2015.

 In accordance with the Checkatrade Standard, we expect members to behave honestly and professionally in all their dealings.
 Our members agree to comply with the terms of the Modern Slavery Act in their Membership Agreement with Checkatrade.

 We are committed to putting effective systems and controls in place to safeguard against any form of Modern Slavery within the business or our Supply Chain.
 We have internal policies in place, including our recruitment and whistle blowing policies that demonstrate our commitment to this.